huashengditie/Spam-Classification-Model/README.md

 # Spam-Classification-Model
-A machine-learning spam classifier that predicts spam vs non-spam by analyzing word choice and word-frequency patterns in text messages.
+-A machine-learning spam classifier that predicts spam vs non-spam by analyzing word choice and word-frequency patterns in text messages.

-Implemented an end-to-end pipeline including dataset preprocessing, CountVectorizer feature extraction, Multinomial Naive Bayes training, and confusion matrix evaluation.
+-Implemented an end-to-end pipeline including dataset preprocessing, CountVectorizer feature extraction, Multinomial Naive Bayes training, and confusion matrix evaluation.

-Simplified version of same language-pattern approach to healthcare research, such as tracking patient recovery progress by analyzing changes in word usage and emotional tone in clinical notes or patient journaling.
+-Simplified version of same language-pattern approach to healthcare research, such as tracking patient recovery progress by analyzing changes in word usage and emotional tone in clinical notes or patient journaling.
-"""
-README

 ### What this does
 - Trains a Multinomial Naive Bayes classifier on the SMS Spam Collection dataset.